Snehal-Goyal/EDA/README.md

 # EDA

 # file description.ipynb
-this file contains the eda on the files
+this file contains the complete description and eda on the files

+# mahsa_sites_eda_report.html

+the html file that conatins the complete report of the eda of the file mahsa_sites

 # exp.ipynb
 now since the data is in form of points , so we make a buffer or dem patch around it .